Water conservation and management projects play an important role in addressing one of the most pressing environmental challenges.

 2.Shimla, Himachal Pradesh:

 Shimla faces water shortages, especially during the summer months, due to a combination of factors including rapid urbanization, deforestation, and inadequate water supply infrastructure.
-The city’s main water source, the Shimla Water Catchment Sanctuary, has been under stress due to encroachment and pollution.
+The city’s main source, the Shimla Water Catchment Sanctuary, has been under stress due to encroachment and pollution.

 3.Latur, Maharashtra: